Ansible at Palo Alto Networks

 The PAN-OS Collection - Certified and Supported

 The collection of content for PAN-OS has been officially certified by the Red Hat Ansible team (list of Ansible certified content) since version 2.12.2, December 2022.
 This includes the Ansible modules for configuration and operations tasks, as well as the extension plugins for Event-Driven Ansible.

-If you are an Ansible Automation Platform subscriber, you will be able to see the collection in Automation Hub, and the collection will be supported as part of your ongoing support agreement/offering.
+If you are an Ansible Automation Platform subscriber, you will be able to see the collection in Automation Hub, (also viewable through Ecosystem Catalog) and the collection will be supported as part of your ongoing support agreement/offering.
 Red Had and Palo Alto Networks have collaborated extensively in order to bring the collection into Automation Hub, and to provide you with a supported solution for automating your PAN-OS operations and configuration tasks, with Ansible.

 If you are a user of the free and open-source Ansible offerings, you will still be able to use the collection of Ansible modules for PAN-OS as you always have done previously; the PAN-OS collection will continue to be published to Ansible Galaxy, as well as to Automation Hub.